 - The fact that Demat accounts allow the investor to hold shares in the electronic form eliminates the risk of misplacement, damage, theft, and forgery, as was the case with physical shares.
 Hence, the objective of a Demat account is to make the handling of shares safer than before.

 - A Demat account also aims to make operations simpler.
 Transfer of shares is now easier than ever, and it can be completed within a few hours as compared to months, previously.
 Moreover, the procedure to change address has been made seamless and less time-consuming with the advent of Demat accounts.

 - Convenience is another area that Demat accounts look to improve.
 It has done away with, cumbersome processes like buying and pasting share market stamps, and restrictions on selling shares in odd lots.
 Thus making the process simple and convenient.

 Additionally, the electronic process means that transactions of shares involve much less paperwork, thus making it a cost-effective activity.
 Having understood the meaning and objectives of Demat accounts, let us now take a look at certain concepts and processes associated with such accounts.

 Transfer, Closure, cum Waiver (TCW)

 Individuals can transfer their holdings from an existing Demat account to another institution without any additional charge.
-If they opt for this choice, the Beneficiary Owners’ (BO) accounts at both the transferor Depository Participant (DP) and transferee DP are identical.
-If they wish to transfer a joint Demat account, they will have to open the new one in the same names.
+If they opt for this choice, the Beneficiary Owners’ (BO) accounts at both the transferor Depository Participant (DP) and transferee DP is identical.
+If they wish to transfer a joint Demat account, they will have to open the new one with the same names.

 - Account holder/s must submit the duly completed form, in person, to the institution.
 Corporate accounts can be transferred or closed by an authorised signatory of the institution